Floquet engineering of many-body states by the ponderomotive potential: Light induced exciton condensate

-With out the driving term and if $\omega_{\text{ex}}>0$, there are no excitons in the ground state.
-However, if the binding energy is large enough such that $\omega_{\text{ex}}<0$, the s-excitons spontaneously emerge and form an excitonic superfluid at low temperatures~\cite{Mott1961,Fogler2014a}, as shown by the equilibrium phase boundary (black line) for the semiconductor-to-excitonic insulator transition in \fig{fig:exciton_phase_diagram}(b).
-For simplicity, we focus on zero temperature case and the superfluid density is $\rho_0=-\omega_{\text{ex}}/(2g)$ at the mean field level.
+Without the driving term and for $\omega_{\text{ex}}>0$, there are no excitons in the ground state.
+However, if the binding energy is large enough such that $\omega_{\text{ex}}<0$, the s-excitons spontaneously emerge and form an excitonic superfluid at low temperatures~\cite{Mott1961,Fogler2014a, Sun.2023_dynamical}, as shown by the equilibrium phase boundary (black line) for the semiconductor-to-excitonic insulator transition in \fig{fig:exciton_phase_diagram}(b).
+For simplicity, we focus on the zero temperature case and the superfluid density is $\rho_0=-\omega_{\text{ex}}/(2g)$ at the mean field level.

-With the coherent light, we focus on its effect on the transition where $\omega_{\text{ex}}$ is close to zero.
-Therefore, it is reasonable to treat $\Phi_{\text{s}}$ as the slow field, and $\Phi_{\text{p}}$ as the fast one to be integrated out.
-The system satisfies Case~2 whether there is damping or not.
-Therefore, the $O(E^2)$ Ponderomotive potential can be obtained by plugging \equa{eqn:lemma1} into \equa{eqn:vp_expansion}:
+With the coherent light, we focus on its effect on the critical regime where $\omega_{\text{ex}}$ is close to zero, so that $\Phi_{\text{s}}$ is a slow field and $\Phi_{\text{p}}$ is the fast field to be integrated out.
+To be precise, the fast degree of freedom is the internal degree of freedom of an exciton responsible for the 1s to 2p transition, which we use $\Phi_{\text{p}}$ to represent for notational simplicity.
+This system satisfies case~2 of \equa{eqn:lemma1} whether there is damping or not.
+Therefore, the $O(E^2)$ ponderomotive potential for the slow field is obtained from \equa{eqn:vp_optical} as

-where $\omega_0=\omega_p-\omega_{\text{ex}}$ and we have added a damping rate $\gamma$.
-The Ponderomotive potential \equa{eqn:vp_exciton} shifts down/up the effective energy of the 1s-exciton if the driving frequency is red/blue tuned relative to the $1s \rightarrow 2p$ transition, whose effect is resonantly enhanced if $\omega$ is close to $\omega_0$.
+where $\omega_0=\omega_{\text{p}}-\omega_{\text{ex}}$ is the transition energy and we have added a damping rate $\gamma$ for the excitons. $V_{\text{P}}(\Phi_s)$ shifts down/up the effective energy of the 1s-exciton if the driving frequency is red/blue tuned relative to the $1s \rightarrow 2p$ transition, whose effect is resonantly enhanced when $\omega$ is close to $\omega_0$.
+Physically, compared to the optically silent state with no excitons, the state with a nonzero density of excitons has optical transitions with the optical conductivity $\sigma_2$ being negative at a red tuned frequency, giving a negative driving energy in \equa{eqn:vp_optical} which favors such a state.
 As a result, the phase boundary of the nonequilibrium steady state is modified to the blue curve in \fig{fig:exciton_phase_diagram}(b).
 If $\omega_{\text{ex}}$ is just a little above zero, driving the system at a red tuned frequency obviously shifts the system from the semiconductor into the condensate phase, meaning `light induced exciton condensate'.